starjardin/React-Country-Quiz/README.md

 ## Description

 The main purpose of this app is for practicing react (react hooks).
-This is a challenge from <a href="https://devChallenges.io">devChallenges.io</a> for front-end developers to boost their knowledge and their tool belt for their future.
+It's important to know react hooks because they will save you tones of time and make your app look better and robust.